Sleep Apnea Omaha, Nebraska

 Among numerous others.
 Treating sleep apnea can reduce the danger of this condition.

 Treating Sleep Apnea

 There are many good treatment options for sleep apnea.
 CPAP is the most common treatment recommended, but oral appliance therapy is increasing in popularity because it is more comfortable and convenient, which often results in more successful treatment.

-Since obstructive sleep apnea results from an airway that is too narrow, the DNA Appliance is an ideal treatment for obstructive sleep apnea.
+Since obstructive sleep apnea results from an airway that is too narrow, the DNA Appliance is sometimes the best treatment option for obstructive sleep apnea patients.
 In fact, it is the only non-surgical treatment that can actually cure obstructive sleep apnea.
 The appliance works by using your own natural genetics to produce more bone and tissue which means the device can actually enlarge your airway!
 With the use of the DNA Appliance, the shape and size of the jaw, mouth, and the maxilla (the upper arch) can be expanded, allowing for easier breathing.
 To learn more about the DNA Appliance, click here.

 Don’t Neglect Snoring and Sleep Apnea Treatment – Contact Us!